Preventing tumor cells from evading the immune response

 IDO checkpoint inhibition

-Inhibition of the IDO pathway allows tumors to be “seen” when the immune system is activated by therapies such as chemotherapy, vaccines, and other checkpoint inhibitors.
+Inhibition of the IDO pathway allows tumors to be “seen” when the immune system is activated by therapies such as anti-PD-1 agents, cancer vaccines, chemotherapy and other anti-cancer agents.
 IDO pathway inhibitors may therefore prove useful in combination with other therapeutic approaches to cancer.